 All students who begin their study towards the Graduate Certificate in New Zealand Immigration Advice in July 2015 will be required to hold a provisional immigration adviser licence for two years before they may upgrade to hold a full licence.
 Students may apply for a provisional licence after they have completed Courses A and B, or following graduation.
-The 2013 Competency Standards will be amended in early 2015 to reflect this decision.
+The 2015 Competency Standards now reflect this decision.

 These pages are dedicated to licensed immigration advisers, also known as immigration consultants or registered migration agents.